Conservative MPs set to revolt against government plans to criminalise rough sleeping

 Over 40 Conservative MPs to vote against legislation

-Dozens of Conservative MPs have revealed their intention to vote against the government’s Criminal Justice Bill, which would criminalise “nuisance rough sleeping and begging”.
+Dozens of Conservative MPs have revealed that they plan to vote against the government’s Criminal Justice Bill, which would criminalise “nuisance rough sleeping and begging”.

 The proposed legislation would give police the authority to fine or move on individuals who are begging or rough sleeping if they are deemed to be causing a “nuisance to the public”.